 Thule has released a new line of Chariot strollers to replace the Chariot Cougar 2.
 Read more about the new Chariot Cross 2 below.

-RELATED REVIEW: The top double strollers of 2017: Tandem and side-by-side
+RELATED REVIEW: Best Double Strollers of 2017: Tandem and Side-by-side

 Our Analysis and Hands-on Test Results